mukramjah-bw/brandwits-repo/README.md

 # brandwits-repo
-This is repo is for brandwits
+This is repo is for brandwits projects